Brahialis0209/gui-qt/README.md

 # Reference in English
 This application is for solving the linear programming problem by the simplex method.
 ## Requirements
-- Python 3.6-3.8
+- Python 3.6-...
 - packages indicated in `requirements.txt`
 ## Install, launch, uninstall
-- create a copy of the repository: `git clone https://gitlab.com/Brahialis0209/gui-qt.git`
+1. Create a copy of the repository: `https://gitlab.com/Brahialis0209/shading-graph-vertices.git`
-- open the `gui-qt` folder as a PyCharm project and run `src/main.py` or, being in the `gui-qt/src` folder, execute the command:`python main.py`
+2. Go to the project folder - cd [path to the directory in which the project lies]/gui-qt
+3. Install the missing packages - pip install -r requirements.txt
+4. Go to the src directory - cd src
+4. Run the application - python main.py
 ## Work with the application
 - First you need to select the number of lines (number of restrictions), the number of variables and press `Ввести`.
 - Next, it is proposed to introduce coefficients for the set of constraints, for the objective function and restrictions on the unknown, <br>